For Patients & Caregivers

 - Sebotropic eruptions: Related either to kava supplements or kava tea ingestion (41) (42) (55).

 - Hepatotoxicity: Increased risk with prolonged kava usage or co-medication with other botanicals, supplements, or prescription drugs (43).

 - Hepatotoxicity that led to acute liver failure and liver transplant: In a patient who used kava for almost 2 months without evidence of excess dosage (44).

-- Impaired driving behavior and signs of intoxication: In 4 cases of self-reported kava use in Iowa which were confirmed with urinalysis to reveal the presence of kavalactones and lack of other drug presence (45).
+- Impaired driving behavior, signs of intoxication: In 4 cases of self-reported kava use.
+Urinalyses revealed the presence of kavalactones and lack of other drug presence (45).

 - Benzodiazepines: Kava may enhance sedation when administered concurrently.
 Kava indirectly increases the affinity of GABA receptor binding sites in vitro (24).

 - Barbiturates: Theoretically, kava may have an additive effect on sedation and muscle-relaxant activity, as this has been demonstrated in animals (46).

 - Sedatives: Theoretically, kava may have an additive effect with any centrally-acting medication that can potentially cause sedation (5).

 - Acetaminophen: Kava enhances hepatic cell cytotoxicity induced by acetaminophen in vitro (35).